Randy Arozarena Player Props: Rays vs. White Sox

 Randy Arozarena At The Plate

-- Arozarena has 31 hits and an OBP of .410 to go with a slugging percentage of .571.
-All three of those stats lead Tampa Bay hitters this season.
+- Arozarena leads Tampa Bay in slugging percentage (.542) thanks to 10 extra-base hits.

-- Among the qualifying hitters in MLB play, he ranks sixth in batting average, 15th in on-base percentage, and 13th in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 13th, his on-base percentage ranks 20th, and he is 21st in the league in slugging.

-- He has hit a home run in five games this year (20.8%), homering in 4.8% of his plate appearances.
+- In 20.0% of his games this season, he has hit a home run, and 4.5% of his trips to the plate.

-- In 54.2% of his games this season, Arozarena has had at least one RBI.
-He's picked up more than one in 20.8% and driven in three or more of his team's runs in three contests.
+- In 13 games this season (52.0%), Arozarena has picked up an RBI, and in five of those games (20.0%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.